-Section 1.
-Under the terms of this Agreement, the term "seniority" means a preferred position for specific purposes which one officer within the seniority unit may have over another officer within the seniority unit because of a greater length of service within the state government or a particular organizational or occupational segment thereof.
+- Section 1.
+Under the terms of this Agreement, the term "seniority" means a preferred position for specific purposes which one officer within the seniority unit may have over another officer within the seniority unit because of a greater length of service within the state government or a particular organizational or occupational segment thereof. - a.

-a.
 Classification seniority standing shall be determined by the length of unbroken (as defined in Section 2) service with the Employer in the officer's current classification.
-An officer whose position has been downgraded will have service in the higher classification counted toward classification seniority in the lower classification.

-b.
-Game Act 111 Unit seniority standing for the purpose of promotion and furlough shall be determined by the length of unbroken (as defined in Section 2) service with the Employer in classifications now covered by this Game Act 111 Unit subsequent to July 1, 1973.
+An officer whose position has been downgraded will have service in the higher classification counted toward classification seniority in the lower classification. - b.
+Game Act 111 Unit seniority shall be determined by the length of unbroken (as defined in Section 2) service with the Employer in classifications now covered by this Game Act 111 Unit subsequent to July 1, 1973.
 For officers who occupied a classification now covered by this Agreement on July 1, 1973, all unbroken service with the Employer prior to July 1, 1973 will be counted toward Game Act 111 Unit seniority, except for leaves of absence without pay for four weeks or more.
 Officers who did not occupy such classifications on July 1, 1973 but did so prior to that date will have such service in Game Act 111 Unit classifications counted toward Game Act 111 Unit seniority, if there has been no break in service, except for leaves of absence without pay of four weeks or more.

 c.
-Officers who served in the Armed Forces of the United States during periods of time listed below shall be responsible for providing proof of military service to their human resource officer within 60 days of their first day of work in order to receive seniority credit in accordance with the Veterans' Preference Act 51 Pa.
+Officers who served in the Armed Forces of the United States during periods of war in which the United States was or is engaged as listed below shall be responsible for providing proof of military service to their human resource officer within 60 days of their first day of work or 60 days after discharge or release from active duty during a current period of war in order to receive seniority credit in accordance with the Veterans' Preference Act 51 Pa.
 C.S.
 7101 et seq.
 Failure to provide the required proof of service during the time period shall bar the officer or union from claiming credit for such service at a later date.